mbenzekri/formulizer/docs/examples/primitive/mask.md

 # FzInputMask: User Documentation

 ## Introduction
-`FzInputMask` is a field type in **FzForm** that ensures users enter data in a structured format.
+`FzInputMask` is a field type in **fz-form** that ensures users enter data in a structured format.
 It helps with inputs like:

 - **Credit Card Numbers** (`####-####-####-####`)
 - **Phone Numbers** (`+1 (###) ###-####`)